kegsmr/cover-letter-generator/README.md

 ```

 ## Technologies Used

-- **Flask** - Web framework for handling requests
-- **pdfplumber** - Extract text from PDFs
-- **BeautifulSoup** - Parse and clean job postings from webpages
+- Python
+- Flask (for web interface)
-- **Playwright** - Automate job posting extraction
+- BeautifulSoup (for parsing job posting sites)
+- PyPDF2 (for parsing resumes from PDFs)
-- **Ollama** - AI-powered cover letter generation
+- Ollama API (for cover letter generation)

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue if you have suggestions.

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT-0 License.

-## Contributing
-Feel free to fork the repository and submit pull requests for improvements or bug fixes.